harreld/Coursera_Capstone/PopularVenueModeling.md

 After cleanup the city data consisted of the following columns: City, State, Population, Density, Latitude, and	Longitude.

 #### Venue Data
+The 75 largest cities were separated from the city data to be the population.
+For each of these cities, the Foursquare venue search API was accessed to

 Pull and process venue data